GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/web/index.md

 date: 2023-08-28
 ---

-Web platform APIs may be used in extensions.
-Some of these APIs limitations and requirements before they will function in an extension.
-The pages below describe those limitations and requirements.
+Virtually any Web platform APIs may be used in extensions.
+Some APIs have extension specific limitations or differences.
+The pages below describe those limitations and differences.

 [`PushManager.subscribe()`](/docs/extensions/reference/web/pushmanager-subscribe)
 : Subscribes an extension to a push service.